 Both short sleep duration and sleep apnea are associated with an increased risk of atherosclerosis.
 This proposal will investigate the relationship between actigraphically-estimated sleep duration and carotid vascular inflammation in patients with sleep apnea, employing hybrid positron emission tomography/magnetic resonance imaging (PET/MRI) with 18-F-fluorodeoxyglucose tracer as a robust measure of plaque inflammation.
 The study will help delineate the influence of short sleep duration on atherosclerosis and lay the groundwork for investigating short sleep duration as an under-appreciated risk factor for cardiovascular risk in patients with sleep apnea.

-2019 Bridge to Success Award Recipients
+2019 Bridge to Success Grant Recipients

 Neurodevelopmental and neuropsychiatric disorders often show comorbid sleep disturbances and impaired social behavior.
 Whether a causal relationship or a common etiology underlies these impairments remains unknown.
 This project uses genetically targeted techniques in mice to test whether oxytocin neurons in the paraventricular hypothalamus recruit arousal-promoting and sleep-promoting neurons from the lateral hypothalamus to promote social interactions and enhance social memory.
 These are essential first steps in defining the influence of oxytocin on sleep and memory.

 Only one in seven emerging adults age 18-25 with type 1 diabetes (T1D) achieve targets for glycemic control (A1C < 7%) and, therefore, are at increased risk for premature macrovascular and microvascular complications.
 The purpose of this research is to better understand the role of sleep deficiency in glucoregulation over 14 days.
 This will inform our development of a sleep self-management intervention to extend sleep in this high-risk population of emerging adults with T1D.